LupCode/php-framework/README.md

 will be  `https://<yourDomain>/<languageCode>/login/`.

 #### `translations/`
-The `translations` directory contains JSON files that contain the actual text in different languages.
+The `translations` directory contains JSON files that contain the actual text in a specific language.
 Inside the `translations/globals.json` you can define text variables that should be available in every language
 e.g. all the native language names.
-Important is that the name of the JSON files should be the language code the file represents e.g. `en.json`, `zh-Hans.json`, etc
+Important is that the name of the JSON files should be the language code the file represents e.g. `en.json`, `zh-Hans.json`, etc.
+Inside the text you can use PHP constants defined by this framework or in the `config.php` file by simply enclosing them in `%%` e.g.
+`"Some text with a %%MY_CONSTANT%%"`.
+Variables cannot be referenced inside translations for security reasons.
 Longer texts like legal notices you can but into separate files inside the `translations` directory and include the content of a fiel using the following `<?php include(TRANSLATIONS.<pathInsideTranslationsDir>); ?>`